Interim COVID-19 Related Policies

 Failure to comply with these requirements may result in disciplinary action for students and employees.

-All students and employees are required to have immunization for the seasonal flu and document their immunization status by Dec.
-14, 2020.
-Information on the flu vaccine requirements for students is HERE and for employees is HERE.
+All employees are required to have immunization for the seasonal flu and document their immunization status.
+Information on flu vaccine requirements for employees is HERE.

 Students living in University-controlled residential facilities are permitted to reside only in their assigned rooms or apartments.
 Residents may visit other residents from 12-10 p.m. daily.
 Social distancing must always be practiced.